JeroenVanB/LAMAS/index.md

 ##### GameModel Class

 The GameModel contains all the variables and functions to run the game.
 The function _next_move()_ keeps being executed in the main loop.
-It determines whose turn it is and checks if a game or round should start or end.
-At the start of each round, the
+It determines whose turn it is and checks if a trick, round or game should start or end.
+At the start of each round, the cards are dealt, a trump is chosen en the _opener_ is determined.
+In the next four steps, each player plays a card, which is added to the dictionary _table_.
+After the last player, _determine\_winner()_ checks who played the winning card.
+That player becomes the new _opener_.
+After all the tricks of a round are finished, the points are calculated for each player.
+After the final round, the game ends.

 ### Visualization